ezoneproject-archive/forked.csharp.Syroot.KnownFolders/README.md

 The [test application code](https://github.com/Syroot/KnownFolders/blob/master/src/TestApplication/Program.cs) shows how to enumerate all known folders of a Windows system.

 Please note that the CodeProject article linked above shows a different API, I polished it for this NuGet package to be more object-oriented as it also provides more features.

+## KnownFolders

+You can ask questions and suggest features on Discord aswell.
+Feel free to [join the KnownFolders channel on the Syroot server](https://discord.gg/YtfcU79)!